Perform conversion between different file types and optionally extract a subset of the input image

 Options for manipulating fundamental image properties¶

-- -coord axis coord retain data from the input image only at the coordinates specified
+- -coord axis selection (multiple uses permitted) retain data from the input image only at the coordinates specified in the selection along the specified axis.
+The selection argument expects a number sequence, which can also include the ‘end’ keyword.

-- -vox sizes change the voxel dimensions of the output image
+- -vox sizes change the voxel dimensions reported in the output image header

 - -axes axes specify the axes from the input image that will be used to form the output image